Connects to localhost:4223 by default, use --host and --port to change this

 If you want to get the value periodically, it is recommended to use the analog-value callback.
 You can set the callback configuration with set-analog-value-callback-configuration.

-Sets the length of a moving averaging for the resistance and temperature.
+Sets the length of a moving averaging for the distance.

 Setting the length to 1 will turn the averaging off.
 With less averaging, there is more noise on the data.